Nuitka/Nuitka/Developer_Manual.rst

    - Every operation is expected to have "PyObject \*" as result, if it is not a constant, then we know nothing about it.

 Coding Rules
 ============

+These rules should generally be adhered when working on Nuitka code.
+It's not library code and it's optimized for readability, and avoids all performance optimizations for itself.

 Line length
 -----------

 No more than 120 characters.
 Screens are wider these days, but most of the rules aim at keeping the lines below 90.

 Indentation
 -----------